ITU-BDSA23-GROUP27/Chirp/docs/report.md

 ### Unit/Integration tests

-In this category there are two test repositories: <span style="color:red;">(explain methods maybe?)</span>
+In this category, there are two test repositories: <span style="color:red;">(explain methods maybe?)</span>

-* Chirp.Infrastructure.Test: Which tests the repositories and their methods in different scenarios.
+* Chirp.Infrastructure.Test: is testing the repositories and their methods in different scenarios.

-* Chirp.Web.Test: Which tests the different methods used in the page models, meaning the functionality of the web application.
+* Chirp.Web.Test: is testing the different methods used in the page models, meaning the functionality of the web application.

 Here is a step-by-step guide on how to run test suite locally: